pilotmoon/popclipweb/site/dev/packages.md

 ## The config file

-Every extension must define a [config dictionary](./config.md).
+Every package must include a [config dictionary](./config.md).
 PopClip will try looking in the root of the package directory for the following named files:

 | File Name      | Format | Description                                                                     |